Iran Is Preparing A Launch. But Is It For A Space Rocket Or A Missile?

 Don't see the graphic above?
 Click here.

 "We're seeing all kinds of activity," says Jeffrey Lewis, a scholar at the Middlebury Institute of International Studies at Monterey, who is analyzing the images as they come in.
-In recent days, he's noticed cars and trucks moving around the site.
+In recent days, he has noticed cars and trucks moving around the site.

 "We saw a large number of fuel trucks show up, suggesting that there is fuel being moved to the site," Lewis says.
 "We can also just see all kinds of activity at both launch pads."